Inboxen/mysql-postgresql-converter/README.md

 More information
 ----------------

-You can learn more about the move which this powered at http://lanyrd.com/blog/2012/lanyrds-big-move/ and some technical details of it at http://www.aeracode.org/2012/11/13/one-change-not-enough/.
+You can learn more about the move which this powered at
+<http://lanyrd.com/blog/2012/lanyrds-big-move/> and some technical details of it
+at <http://www.aeracode.org/2012/11/13/one-change-not-enough/>.
+You can out about Inboxen's motives at <https://inboxen.org/blog/post/12>.